ietf-wg-cellar/ebml-specification/specification.markdown

 For example, the first row of [@tableShortenVintOneOctet] depicts a String Element that stores an Element ID (3 octets), Element Data Size (1 octet), and Element Data (4 octets).
-If the Element Data is changed to reduce the length by one octet and if the current length of the Element Data Size is less than its maximum permitted length, then the Element Data Size of that Element **MAY** be rewritten to increase its length by one octet.
-Thus before and after the change the EBML Element maintains the same length of 8 octets and data around the Element does not need to be moved.
+If the Element Data is changed to reduce the length by one octet, and if the current length of the Element Data Size is less than its maximum permitted length, then the Element Data Size of that Element **MAY** be rewritten to increase its length by one octet.
+Thus, before and after the change, the EBML Element maintains the same length of 8 octets, and data around the Element does not need to be moved.

 | Status      | Element ID | Element Data Size | Element Data       |
 |-------------|------------|-------------------|--------------------|